 Where there are three or fewer employees in any category, the applicant must aggregate this category with the category to which it is most closely related.
 This higher level of aggregation must be continued, if required, to ensure that no category contains three or fewer employees.

-The applicant must provide details of employee benefit programs, including pensions and other costs charged to OM&A for the last OEB-approved rebasing application, historical, bridge and test years.
-The most recent actuary report(s) must be included in the pre-filed evidence.
-What is disclosed in the tax section of the pre-filed evidence must agree with this analysis.
+The applicant must provide details of employee benefit programs, including pensions, other post-employment retirement benefits (OPEBs), and other costs charged to OM&A. A breakdown of the pension and OPEBs amounts included in OM&A and capital

+must be provided for the last OEB-approved rebasing application, and for historical, bridge and test years.
+The most recent actuary report(s) must be included in the pre-filed evidence and be reconciled with the pension and OPEBs amounts (as applicable).
+The basis on which pension and OPEBs amounts are forecast for the bridge and test

+years must also be explained.
+What is documented in the tax section of the evidence must agree with this analysis.

+On September 14, 2017, the OEB issued its report on Regulatory Treatment of Pension and Other Post-employment Benefits (OPEBs) Costs.
+A transmitter is to be guided by this report in determining its pension and OPEB costs that it is requesting be recovered through rates in its application.
+The transmitter must clearly indicate if pension and OPEB costs are proposed to be recovered using the default accrual basis or the cash basis.
+If a transmitter is proposing to calculate pension and OPEB expenses based on the cash method, it must provide sufficient supporting rationale and evidence for doing so.
+If a transmitter is proposing to change the basis in which pension and OPEB costs are included in OM&A from its last rebasing application (e.g., from cash to accrual), it must quantify the impact of the change.
+For all circumstances, the transmitter must file the evidence required by the OEB to support the quantum of pension and OPEB costs in the test year.

 Shared Services and Corporate Cost Allocation

-Shared services is defined as the concentration of a company’s resources performing activities (typically spread across the organization) in order to service affiliates (including a parent company) with the intention of achieving lower costs and higher service levels.

-The applicant must identify all shared services among the affiliated entities, including the extent to which the applicant is a “virtual” utility.
+Shared services are ‘shared corporate services’ as defined in the Affiliate Relationships Code (ARC).
+The applicant must identify all shared services among the affiliated entities, including the extent to which the applicant is a virtual utility and justify its proposed shared services and corporate allocation in detail.

+For shared services among affiliated entities, a transmitter must provide at a minimum:

+The type of service provided or received.

+The fee allocation structure and the pricing methodology (e.g., cost-base, market-base, tendering, etc.).

 Corporate cost allocation is an allocation of costs for corporate and miscellaneous shared services from the parent company to the utility (and vice versa).

-The applicant must provide the allocation methodology, a list of costs and allocators, and any third party review of the corporate cost allocation methodology used.
+The transmitter must provide the allocation methodology, a list of costs and allocators, and any third-party review of the corporate cost allocation methodology used.

+The applicant must provide details about each service provided or received for the historical (actuals), bridge and test years.
+If applicable, the same service provider who provides services to multiple transmitters, including new entrants, needs to provide evidence that there is no double-accounting on the service fee allocation to the various service receivers, given the different timing that these transmitters (service receivers) are either placed in-service and/or when they file revenue requirement applications individually.

-The applicant must provide details about each service provided or received for the historical (actuals), bridge and test years.sputthatthese transmitters Applicants must provide a reconciliation of the revenue arising from these transactions with the amounts included in other revenue in section 2.7.3.
+Applicants must provide a reconciliation of the revenue arising from these transactions with the amounts included in other revenue in section 2.7.3.

-Variance analyses, with explanations, are required for the following:
+Variance analysis, with explanations, are required for the following:

 Test year(s) vs. last OEB-approved